-1. Represents the aggregate dollar value that would have been realized if options under the option-based award had been exercised on the 2020 vesting date, which was determined by taking the difference between the market price of the shares subject to the option at date of vesting and the exercise price of the option.
+1. Represents the aggregate dollar value that would have been realized if options under the option-based award had been exercised on the 2022 vesting date determined by taking the difference between the market price of the shares subject to the option at date of vesting and the exercise price of the option.
+However, no value has been determined as the market price did not exceed the exercise price at the time of vesting.